physical-computation/pascal/README.md

 ## Requirements
 Pascal can run using several backends.
 By default, Pascal uses `clapack`, which is included in this repository.
-Therefore you do not have to
+Therefore you do not need any other requirements, other than a C compiler.

 Pascal uses either a `cblas` or a `libgsl` backend to carry out some operations.
 Thus, these should be installed.
 The [`Makefile`](Makefile) includes flags that should point to standard locations.
 If these don't work, please updated the `INCLUDE_FLAGS`, `LDFLAGS` and `FRAMEWORK_FLAGS` variables in the [`configs/default.conf`](configs/default.conf) as needed.
 Alternatively, you can create a new configuration file (`.conf`) in the `configs` folder and update the `CONFIGURATION` variable in the [`Makefile`](Makefile) (note that if your new configuration is `configs/new-config.conf`, `CONFIGURATION` should be set to `new-config`).